icha024/cloudant-spring-boot-starter/README.md

 ```
 ## Configuration
 ### Spring Boot Configuration
-Configurations can be place in the Application.properties (or yml, or json) as usual.
+Configurations can be placed in the application.properties (or yml, or json) as usual.
 The username and password is mandatory.
 ```
 ##### Mandatory configs #####
 cloudant.username=myUserName     #Username as assigned by Cloudant.